Siberian Light Aviation Flight 42: Investigation

 In September 2021, The Interstate Aviation Committee published a preliminary report on the accident.
 The report stated that the amount of oil, fuel, and hydraulic fluid that had been loaded on the aircraft were appropriate for the scheduled trip, but that the flight crew had been severely overworked in the days preceding the accident, including having flown nine other flights totaling nearly 14 hours in the previous 24 hours, and had not been given time to rest.
 The report stated that while in flight, the engines of the aircraft iced up and stalled, and were not able to be restarted before the crash.
 The committee resolved to release a final report on the accident at a future date.

 In December 2021, investigators disclosed that they had narrowed their investigation to two possible causes of the crash.
 One possible explanation was that the anti-icing system had malfunctioned, causing the icing of the engines.
 The other possibility that they are investigating was whether the anti-icing system had been activated by the crew too late due to crew fatigue.

 In July 2022, officials announced that they had concluded that the cause of the accident was determined to be that due to crew fatigue, the aircraft's anti-icing system had not been turned on at the appropriate time, which led to the accumulation of ice and engine failure.
 The pilot was criminally charged for a violation of aircraft safety rules.

+In September 2023, the IAC published their final report on the accident, reiterating the findings of the preliminary report.
+The flight crew's stress and a faulty ice detection sensor were additional contributing factors.
+In December that year, the criminal case against captain Prytkov was closed due to the statute of limitations expiring.